-The National Education Association believes that affordable, comprehensive health care, including prescription drug coverage, is the right of every resident.
+The National Education Association believes that affordable, comprehensive health care, including prescription drug coverage, is a human right.

 The Association supports the adoption of a single-payer health care plan in the United States, its territories, and the Commonwealth of Puerto Rico.
 Until a single-payer health care plan is adopted, Congress should make no cuts in Medicare/Medicaid funding or benefit levels.
-(1978, 2015)
+(1978, 2023)